The Top 10 Benefits of a Power of Attorney

 1. Provides the ability to choose who will make decisions for you (rather than a court).

 If someone has signed a power of attorney and later becomes incapacitated and unable to make decisions, the agent named can step into the shoes of the incapacitated person and make important financial decisions.
-Without a power of attorney, a guardianship or conservatorship may need to be established, and can be very expensive.
+Without a power of attorney, a guardianship or conservatorship may need to be established and that can be very expensive and complex.

 2. Avoids the necessity of a guardianship or conservatorship.